 April 9, 2019

-The National Academies of Sciences, Engineering, and Medicine, the Alliance for the Arts in Research Universities, and the Association of American Colleges and Universities invite you to join the conversation on the integration of the arts and humanities in STEMM (sciences, technology, engineering, math, and medicine) and explore findings from The Integration of the Humanities and Arts with Sciences, Engineering, and Medicine in Higher Education: Branches from the Same Tree.
+The National Academies of Sciences, Engineering, and Medicine, the Alliance for the Arts in Research Universities, and the Association of American Colleges and Universities participated in a conversation on the integration of the arts and humanities in STEMM (sciences, technology, engineering, math, and medicine).
+During this conversation, they also explored findings from The Integration of the Humanities and Arts with Sciences, Engineering, and Medicine in Higher Education: Branches from the Same Tree.

-This webinar is part of a series of town hall gatherings held across the country to sustain a national dialogue about arts, humanities, and STEMM integration strategies that can be adapted for every campus and its community.
+This webinar was part of a series of town hall gatherings held across the country to sustain a national dialogue about arts, humanities, and STEMM integration strategies that could be adapted for every campus and its community.
 In 2015, the National Academies of Sciences, Engineering, and Medicine convened more than 110 scientists, engineers, artists, humanists, educators, policymakers, and industry executives to begin examining the impact of arts integration on academic performance and workforce development.
 This work culminated with the development of Branches from the Same Tree, a detailed, evidence-based report prepared by the committee.
-This discussion will highlight the benefits of integrating learning experiences in the humanities and arts with STEMM fields, and panelists will share strategies that have resulted in improved educational and career outcomes for both undergraduate and graduate students.
-Join us to discuss how greater integration can transform higher education for an enlightened, better-prepared, and more competitive workforce and citizenry.
+This discussion highlighted the benefits of integrating learning experiences in the humanities and arts with STEMM fields, and panelists shared strategies that have resulted in improved educational and career outcomes for both undergraduate and graduate students.

 Lynn PasquerellaPresident, AAC&U